 Darren, author of Poverty Safari and Trauma Industrial Complex, is widely respected for his work on social inequality, community experience, and the realities facing working-class families.

-As well as delivering our keynote address in the morning, we are delighted that Darren will join our afternoon discussion panel to consider insights and perspectives on supporting students success from across the sector.
+As well as delivering our keynote address in the morning, we are delighted that Darren could join our afternoon discussion panel to consider insights and perspectives on supporting students success from across the sector.

-Our other warmly welcomed panel members are:
+Our other warmly welcomed panel members were:

 Vikki Hill, Director of Learning Enhancement and Academic Development, Queen Margaret University